wolves

 Are wolves more likely to increase or decrease the severity of chronic wasting disease in Colorado?

-The geographic distributions of wolves and chronic wasting disease in the United States have overlapped little until fairly recently, so this interaction has not been much studied empirically.
-It is not possible to say with certainty the extent to which wolves will or will not reduce the prevalence of the disease in specific areas of Colorado.
+Until recently, wolves and chronic wasting disease in the United States rarely overlapped geographically, so the interaction between them has not been well studied.
+It is not possible to say with certainty how much wolves might reduce – or fail to reduce – the prevalence of the disease in specific areas of Colorado.

 Beneficial effects have been suggested by modeling, but have yet to be demonstrated.
 If wolves selectively killed an adequate number of infected animals, then this would help suppress the disease.
-We know that infected deer and elk are more vulnerable to predation (including non-human and hunting “predation”) than healthy animals.
-We also know that selectively culling infected deer from a herd can reduce prevalence and that “predation” (from hunting or culling) can help suppress disease.
+We know that infected deer and elk are more vulnerable to predation (including nonhuman and human hunting “predation”) than healthy animals.
+We also know that managed hunting and selective culling can reduce the prevalence of disease.
 But we don’t know whether wolves would be sufficiently abundant to measurably suppress the disease.
 Mountain lions selectively kill infected deer, yet their presence has not prevented increases in prevalence in some areas.
-Even if wolves do not selectively kill infected animals, it is possible that predation or scavenging by wolves could help reduce environmental contamination with the prion that causes Chronic Wasting Disease thus potentially reducing prevalence.
+Even if wolves do not selectively kill infected animals, it is possible that predation or scavenging by wolves could help reduce environmental contamination with the prion that causes chronic wasting disease, thus potentially reducing prevalence.

 Studies have shown that passing infected elk brain tissue through the coyote digestive tract reduced the amount of prions available to cause infection.
 Whether wolves would also reduce the prion load in carcass tissues they consume has not been studied.
 Nor can we evaluate the extent to which wolves, through extensive landscape movement, could introduce prions to areas where the disease is not known to exist, and if they do, to what extent that poses a risk of increased disease distribution or prevalence.